 It is essential that often overworked and time restricted social workers have knowledge about what interventions are more likely to improve relationships between birth parents and foster children to best assist the families they work with.
-This in turn should increase the likelihood of successful reunification/encourage successful maintenance of the birth parent-foster child relationship throughout their journey in care and decrease revolving door situations - a problem highlighted by the NSPCC and the breakdown of family ties the longer the child stays in the care system.
+This in turn should increase the likelihood of successful reunification/encourage successful maintenance of the birth parent-foster child relationship throughout their journey in care preventing the breakdown of family ties the longer the child stays in the care system.

-Once a child enters care there is a focus on improving the child's well-being centred around medical, educational and emotional needs by placing them in appropriate educational settings, individual therapy and attending medical appointments (Lewis 2011) while parents are typically required to complete a number of tasks tailored to their individual needs such as completing parenting classes, anger-management courses, substance misuse programmes, individual therapy etc. (Lewis 2011).
+Once a child enters care there is a focus on improving well-being, centred on medical, educational and emotional needs via placements in appropriate educational settings, individual therapy and medical appointments (Lewis 2011).
+While parents are typically required to complete a number of tasks tailored to their individual needs such as completing parenting classes, anger-management courses, substance misuse programmes, individual therapy etc. (Lewis 2011).
 'The unintentional consequences of separation in the name of protection is that parents and children have fewer opportunities to be together to connect and families become diluted (Colapinto 1995, as cited by Lewis 2011 pg.441)